 By sending me the reference material that he and his wife wanted to use for the mural from their last trip to Europe I was able to put together an Italian landscape design from their references

-The house will be pushed much further into the back ground when putting everything into perspective but there already is an issue.
+The house will be pushed much further into the background when putting everything into perspective but there already is an issue.
 I am having a problem with the fact that the mural itself is an odd size meaning the overall height is at nine feet and the ground line falls at 36 ” above the finished floor and the width is 33″.
-On top of it all we are looking into a valley which makes for a problem with the vanishing point and the horizon line.
+On top of it all, we are looking into a valley that makes for a problem with the vanishing point and the horizon line.

-But at this point I will start the blocking in process to get some values going to help me see where I need to make these changes and adjustments
+But at this point, I will start the blocking in the process to get some values going to help me see where I need to make these changes and adjustments

-Roughly done on my study gives me the opportunity to discover where my problem areas are or will be and I am already starting see a few here as I progress, for instance my mid ground is too warm which is throwing off my atmospheric perspective but at this point we are just roughing in the values to create something to see and will be adjusted in the next steps
+Roughly done on my study gives me the opportunity to discover where my problem areas are or will be and I am already starting to see a few here as I progress, for instance my mid-ground is too warm which is throwing off my atmospheric perspective but at this point, we are just roughing in the values to create something to see and will be adjusted in the next steps

 After I installed the wine room mural it is obvious where I need to make some changes due to the lighting that shines on the mural.
-Being that the light is an LED it is throwing cooler light so I can see that I also need to bring more cooler tones to my mid ground and add warmer hi lights to my foreground and may even change the cerulean blue in the sky on the outside archway to a ultra marine or even a cobalt.
+Being that the light is an LED it is throwing cooler light so I can see that I also need to bring more cooler tones to my mid-ground and add warmer hi-lights to my foreground and may even change the cerulean blue in the sky on the outside archway to an ultramarine or even cobalt.

 To learn more about this project and find out how I did the faux brick and faux stone click on the link below